Equal Opportunity and Valuing Diversity

 The Manager, Equity and Equal Opportunity is responsible for the provision of information on this Policy and to provide advice to individuals and committees, and input to University policy and practices, in order to assist the University to prevent and redress breaches of this Policy.

 The Deputy Vice-Chancellor (Academic), as nominee of the Vice-Chancellor, has overall responsibility for the implementation and review of this Policy.

 Any person who believes that they have experienced discriminatory or sexual harassment, discrimination, vilification or victimisation in breach of this Policy can seek advice and information on courses of action available to them from the Manager, Equity and Equal Opportunity.

 There are six internal processes to deal with breaches of this Policy.
 Complaints should be raised as soon as possible, but normally not later than 12 months after the incident(s) that led to the complaint occurring.

-- A staff member, student or other individual associated with the University, who believes that they have experienced discriminatory harassment or sexual harassment may make a complaint under the Discriminatory and Sexual Discriminatory and Sexual Harassment Complaint Procedure.
+- A staff member, student or other individual associated with the University, who believes that they have experienced discriminatory harassment or sexual harassment may make a complaint under the Discriminatory and Sexual Harassment Complaint Procedure.